nslavov/nikolai/_posts/2022-11-10-high-throughput.md

 ## What to do?
 How to avoid the bad and take advantage of the good?
-I think the key is suggested by the Brenner quote.
-We should modify 'Low input' to 'High input', which hopefully modifies the rest of the quote to:
+I think a key ingredient is suggested by the Brenner quote.
+We should modify 'Low input' to 'High input', which hopefully modifies the rest of the quote as well to:

-*"High input, High throughput, high output science"*
+*"High input, high throughput, high output science"*

 What I mean here by high input is *high intellectual input*.
-I mean starting with a solid experimental design and measurements that are worth doing, not only easy to do and high throughput.
+I mean starting with a solid experimental design, compelling questions, and measurements that are worth doing, not only easy to do at high throughput.

 I think high-throughput has much to [offer](https://doi.org/10.1016/j.mcpro.2021.100179) if imbedded in well-motivated research focused on thoughtful scientific questions, not merely on maximizing data volumes.